jkeefe/newmark-design-development/README.md

 First we'll meet each other and review the plan for this class.

-Then we'll dive in, making sure we all understand how information zips around the internet and the basics of an that most basic of internet services: A web page.
-We'll craft a basic "static" page using Glitch, review all of its components, and then make a simple "dynamic" site.
+Then we'll dive in, making sure we all understand how information zips around the internet and the basics of the most basic of internet services: A web page.
+We'll craft a basic "static" page using Glitch.

 <a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class1">Notes for this class</a>.

-## Class 2 • Roll your own information service
+## Class 2 • Introduction to databases

-When your project needs relies on custom data only you have, you may need to get into some code.
-We'll add a database to our service to serve up data available nowhere else.
+We'll set up and explore a dog database, using simple "SQL" statements to get information out of it.

+Then we'll load that same database into our Glitch site and make some simple queries from there, too, by changing the url of our page.

 <a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class2">Notes for this class</a>.

-## Class 3 • Texting as a service
+## Class 3 • Making a dynamic webpage

-Today we'll turn our sweet service into a tool you can use via texting.
+We'll take our dog website to the next level by adding forms that query our database.

 <a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class3">Notes for this class</a>.

-## Class 4 • Introduction to conversational interfaces
+## Class 4 • Introduction to conversational interfaces (aka chatbots)

 From chatbot platforms like Facebook Messenger to voice services such as Alexa and Google Home, there are more ways for your audience to talk directly to your creation using natural human language.
-We'll talk about how conversational interfaces work, and how to play and build with them using Dialogflow.
+We'll talk about how conversational interfaces work and build a simple web chatbot using Dialogflow.

 <a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class4">Notes for this class</a>.